NCAS-CMS/cfa-conventions/source/cfa.md

 **`aggregated_dimensions`** attribute.
-The value of the **`aggregated_dimensions`** attribute is a blank separated list of the aggregated dimension names given in the order which matches the dimensions of the aggregated data.
+The value of the **`aggregated_dimensions`** attribute is a blank separated list of the aggregated dimension names given in the order which matches the dimensions of the aggregated data, and following the CF group search algorithms.
 If the aggregated data is scalar then the value of the **`aggregated_dimensions`** attribute must be an empty string.
 The named aggregated dimensions must exist as dimensions in the netCDF dataset containing the aggregation variable.

 The effective dimensions of the aggregation variable are therefore found by inspecting the **`aggregated_dimensions`** attribute, rather